grenaud/dice/README.md

     make
     cd ..

-# Before running DICE
+# BAM to DICE format conversion

+NOTE: if you already have data in DICE's native format (see section below), you can skip this section.
+Otherwise, continue reading.

-The starting data is raw aDNA fragments aligned to the nuclear genome in BAM format.
+This section assumes that the starting data is raw aDNA fragments aligned to the nuclear genome in BAM format.
 We use the word "fragments" because, since aDNA molecules are small, we need the adapters trimmed and the overlapping portions of the reads to be merged (see http://grenaud.github.io/leehom for software to do this).
 This BAM file has to be sorted (wrt coordinates) and indexed.

 There are two ways to run DICE:
 - Convert to native format (recommended)